-And this time of year, when we transition from winter to spring, they have many chic, timeless options.
+And this time of year, when we transition from summer to fall, they have so many gorgeous things.

-In every What to Buy at post, I reviewed each stores new arrival; in this case, over 600 items.
+In every What to Buy at post, I review each stores new arrivals; in this case, almost 700 items.

 That’s the challenge with H&M; the sheer volume is overwhelming.